Combinatorial and Structural Results for gamma-Psi-dimensions: Abstract

 \section{Abstract}

 This article deals with the generalization performance of margin multi-category classifiers, when minimal learnability hypotheses are made.
 In that context, the derivation of a guaranteed risk is based on the handling of capacity measures belonging to three main families: Rademacher/Gaussian complexities, metric entropies and scale-sensitive combinatorial dimensions.
 The scale-sensitive combinatorial dimensions dedicated to the classifiers of this kind are the $\gamma$-$\Psi$-dimensions.
-We introduce the combinatorial and structural results needed to involve them in the derivation of upper bounds on the metric entropies and the Rademacher complexity.
-Their incidence on the guaranteed risks is characterized, which establishes that in the theoretical framework of interest, performing the transition from the multi-class case to the binary one with combinatorial dimensions is a promising alternative to proceeding with covering numbers.
+We introduce the combinatorial and structural results needed to involve them in the derivation of guaranteed risks and establish the corresponding upper bounds on the metric entropies and the Rademacher complexity.
+Two major conclusions can be drawn: \begin{enumerate} \item the $\gamma$-$\Psi$-dimensions always bring an improvement compared to the use of the fat-shattering dimension of the class of margin functions; \item thanks to their capacity to take into account basic features of the classifier, they represent a promising alternative to performing the transition from the multi-class case to the binary one with covering numbers. \end{enumerate}